-A schedule will be maintained for all ELL with instruction in the regular classroom setting and limited pullout instruction to work with a translator.
-ELL students will be taught the same subject area in pullout settings as non-ELL students in the regular classroom.
+A schedule will be maintained for all ELL with instruction in the regular classroom setting and the push in of a translator.

 ELL students in grades 9-12 shall receive credit towards graduation in Basic ELL (as English credit), mathematics, science, social studies, and computer literacy.
 This is documented in the Student Progression Plan and shall be communicated in the native language of the parent and students.